-Our Board of Directors believes that good corporate governance is important to ensure that our company is managed for the long-term benefit of our stockholders.
+Our Board believes that good corporate governance is important to ensure that our company is managed for the long-term benefit of our stockholders.
 The following sections describes key corporate governance guidelines and practices that we have adopted.
-Complete copies of our Audit Committee Charter, Compensation Committee Charter, Nominating and Corporate Governance Committee Charter and our Code of Business Conduct and Ethics are available on the Investor Relations section of our website, www.investors.lptx.com, at "Corporate Governance".
-Alternatively, you can request a copy of any of these documents by writing us at: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141 USA.
+Complete copies of our Audit Committee Charter, Compensation Committee Charter, Nominating and Corporate Governance Committee Charter, our Code of Business Conduct and Ethics and our Corporate Governance Guidelines are available on the Investor Relations section of our website, https://investors.leaptx.com/corporate-governance/documents, at "Corporate Governance."
+Alternatively, you can request a copy of any of these documents by writing us at: Leap Therapeutics, Inc., Attn: Secretary, 47 Thorndike Street, Suite B1-1, Cambridge, Massachusetts 02141.